Four Remarkable Girls Speak Out to Stop the Weddings

 Tisha sits in bridal wear, she’s raising her voice to end child marriage.

-Where is child marriage most common?
+Where is Early marriage most common?

 Bangladesh, Ethiopia and Brazil are amongst the five countries that account for about half of the 650 million child marriages globally.
 Despite child marriage being illegal in many countries, it remains widespread globally, including in the UK.

 Why are children at risk?
-Some child marriage statistics.

 Although girls in higher-income countries are at risk, early marriage is often more prevalent in communities where there is poverty, where girls have less access to education and fewer rights – these have been exacerbated by the pandemic.